Visiting Assistant Professor of Mathematics

 I am working with Carl McTague and Doug Ravenel on computing the String cobordism ring at the prime 3.
 It is, in Doug’s words, a computational circus.
 Here are some pictures of the Adams spectral sequence computing the homotopy groups of MString at p=3.

 I am working with Apurv Nakade on lifting Khovanov and Rozansky’s triply graded link homology (which categorifies the HOMFLY-PT polynomial) to homotopy theory.

 Together with Nitu Kitchloo and W. Stephen Wilson I’ve made a bunch of computations with Real Johnson-Wilson theories (certain cohomology theorists that come up in chromatic equivariant homotopy theory).
 Together with Guchuan Li and J.D.
-Quigley, I’m working on using them to compute some Mahowald invariants.
+Quigley, we proved some theorems generalizing classical blueshift results in chromatic homotopy theory to the equivariant setting.
+Some other things I’ve been thinking about: extending HKR character theory to these Real cohomology theories, using our blueshift results to compute some Mahowald invariants, various questions regarding ER(n)-orientability of vector bundles.
 I’m also interested in finding a way to use unstable ER(n)-operations (which one can say a lot about) to say something about the immersion problem for projective spaces.